gjstockham/microservices-example/Readme.md

 ## Front end

-Nginx acting as a load balancer
+* Nginx acting as a load balancer
-Two front-end web sites (currently dotnet core, but will probably change that due to elasticsearch libraries)
+* Two front-end web sites (currently dotnet core, but will probably change that due to elasticsearch libraries)

 ## Back end
-Elasticsearch as the search index, split into a master and data node
+* Elasticsearch as the search index, split into a master and data node

-RethinkDB to hold crawl status / site information Redis to cache downloaded pages
+* RethinkDB to hold crawl status / site information
+* Redis to cache downloaded pages
-Gearman to manage the job queue
+* Gearman to manage the job queue

+Custom developments:
-Custom supervisor to control which jobs get added to the queue (fetch, parse, index) Custom fetcher to get the web pages
+* Supervisor to control which jobs get added to the queue (fetch, parse, index)
+* Fetcher to get the web pages
-Custom parser to extract links to be added back to queue Custom indexer to add to Elasticsearch
+* Parser to extract links to be added back to queue
+* Indexer to add to Elasticsearch

 ## Future considerations

 * Adaptive crawl schedules